Our North Carolina estate and elder attorneys are committed to honoring the life, work and charity of every individual.

 Accidents happen, and illness can strike without warning.
 In situations where you’re taken off-guard, you’ll need to put plans into action fast.
 Insurance coverages, Medicaid applications and penalties, and asset protection may all spring on you at the same time.
 If you find yourself in a crisis, an experienced lawyer can help you control all the moving pieces.

-No Matter the Challenge, Our Raleigh Elder Law Lawyers Can Help
+No Matter the Challenge, Our North Carolina Elder Law Lawyers Can Help

 As the number of candles increases on your birthday cake, so do the odds of becoming incapacitated due to an injury or illness.
 Whether incapacity strikes suddenly or over time, the consequence is the same.
 Either you will have properly appointed decision-makers of your own choosing through legal planning in advance, or a judge (who likely does not know you or your loved one) will appoint someone for you under the ongoing supervision of the court.